 - Towards the central area.
-Represents the classic pendular commuting pattern and it is mostly linked to the tertiary and quaternary sectors generally located in the central area.
+Represents the classic pendular commuting pattern and is mostly linked to the tertiary and quaternary activities generally located in the central area.
 Cars are most of the time a privileged mode, but transit is used along major corridors, particularly if the parking situation is limited.
 With the significant growth of economic activities outside central areas, this type of movement is less important than it used to be.

 - Towards suburbia.
 Mostly linked with commuters living in central areas and having seen their jobs relocated in suburbia.